Original article / research

 Materials and Methods: Thirty-three cases of FNA thyroid with lymphoid proliferation in which histological confirmation with Immunohistochemistry (IHC) was available were retrieved and studied for various cytomorphological features by three pathologists.
 The findings were correlated with the final histopathology diagnosis.

 Results: Of the total 33 cases that had significant lymphoid infiltrate on thyroid FNA, 28 cases were confirmed as Non-Hodgkin’s lymphoma, three cases as thyroiditis and two case of carcinoma on histology.
 All the lymphoma cases were positive for CD20 antibody on histology.
 The percentage of cases of thyroid lymphoma was high in present study because only selected type of cases were included (FNA thyroid with lymphoid proliferation) and it does not refer to true incidence of thyroid lymphoma.
-All the three observers diagnosed 18 cases of High-Grade Lymphoma (HGL), five cases of LGL and two cases of FLT correctly on FNA.
+Among three observers, two observers (observer 1&2) diagnosed 18 cases of HGL, two cases of FLT and one observer (observer 3) diagnosed 15 cases of HGL and one cases of FLT correctly on FNA, five cases of LGL were correctly diagnosed by all the three observers.
 The diagnostic accuracy was 76.1% with high specificity (80%) and sensitivity (94.7%) for HGL and high concordance among the three pathologists (Kappa= 0.8).
 LGL and FLT had low sensitivity (55.6% and 66.7%) and least interobserver correlation (kappa – 0.21).
 Monomorphism, large cells, absent plasma cells, macrophages were significantly associated with diagnosis of lymphoma.

 |[ FULL TEXT ] | [ ]|